made-indrayana/audio-multitool-cli/README.md

 # Double Shot Audio Multitool

-Multitool is a ffmpeg-wrapper developed for a few video-audio related workflow as a C++ learning project.
+Multitool is a ffmpeg-wrapper developed for a few video-audio related workflow.
 At this moment this is a Windows-Only application.

 ***You have to have ffmpeg installed and configured to be used as a command in the command line to make this program to work.***